Home » Recipes » 2-Ingredient Belgian Biscoff Cookie Crust

 Description

-If you love graham cracker crusts, this Biscoff Cookie crust recipe is even better!
-Buttery with notes of caramel and a hint of warm spice, these cookies make the perfect dessert even better.
-This has been my go-to cookie crust recipe for years now because the flavor can’t be beat.
-Use it for key lime pie, strawberry-rhubarb cheese pie, no-bake cheesecake, or anything that calls for a graham cracker crust.
+If you love graham cracker crusts, this Biscoff Cookie pie crust is even better!
+Buttery with notes of caramel and a hint of warm spice, it’s perfect for all your cheesecake recipes and no-bake desserts.

 Ingredients